CientistaVuador/ChatTest/README.md

 # ChatTest
-A simple chat with encryption
+This is just a test of a simple chat with RSA/AES-256 encryption and SHA-256 for hashs.

+The gui is written in portuguese and the code is written in english.

+Warning: the code is not good nor secure and should not be taken as an example or be used.